cobbr/cobbr.io/_posts/2017-12-19-InsecurePowershell-PowerShell-Without-System-Management-Automation.md

 ## Usage

-InsecurePowerShell is built exactly the same way as PowerShell Core, and can be used exactly the same way.
+InsecurePowerShell is built exactly the same way as PowerShell Core and can be used exactly the same way.
 The [release](https://github.com/cobbr/InsecurePowerShell/releases/) of InsecurePowerShell includes a binary named `pwsh.exe`.
 This can be used exactly the same way as the standard PowerShell Core.
 It can be used interactively or non-interactively with the `-Command` or `-EncodedCommand` parameters.
 For example:

 ```
 PS C:\InsecurePowerShell\> .\pwsh.exe